Yohoho! User Interface

 The Booty tab is close to every Pirate's heart, for it is here that they can examine their cache of plunder, be it clothes, trinkets, swords or charts.
 The Booty tab is broken down into sections of different categories to keep things organized.

-Selecting any item in the Booty tab will give the pirate a better idea of what it is.
+Clicking any item in the Booty tab will give the pirate a better idea of what it is.
 All Booty tab items that are not presently equipped can be traded or wagered, except for items specifically marked "Non-tradeable," and unwrapped badges (on Doubloon oceans).

 In the Clothing section there are further sub-sections for each type of Clothing a Pirate can wear.
 Once the pirate has acquired more clothes beyond their basic starting set, they can drag items to the 'worn item' slot, where they will replace what the pirate is wearing.
 No, it's not possible to remove particular types of clothing completely.
 Pirates keep their pants on!
 Clothing of the opposite gender is located in the miscellaneous section (see below).